DrMarkusVoss/pumla/pumla_UsersGuide.md

 Requires including `pumla_tagged_values.puml`.

+### `PUMLASetElementFilterOutType($type : string)`
+With this command you can set a filter that is applied to all "PutElement" macros that are following after this filter command.

+This command filters out all data elements with the given type (see cheat sheet to find out which types the elements have).
+Therefore, elements of that type will not appear on the diagram.
+Typically types are "node", "component", "rectangle", "class", "state", etc.

+### `PUMLASetElementFilterInType($type : string)`
+With this command you can set a filter that is applied to all "PutElement" macros that are following after this filter command.

+This command filters in all data elements with the given type (see cheat sheet to find out which types the elements have).
+That means, all elements of the given type will can be put onto the diagram, for all other types the elements will not appear even if they are explicitly put on the diagram.
+Typically types are "node", "component", "rectangle", "class", "state", etc.

+You can change the filters throughout the specification of the diagram.
+The filter only affects the following lines after this macro, until this macro is called again with another type.
+If it shall be deactivated for further lines, set type to the empty string, "".

 ### TODO
 - Put macros that vary showing interface, description, internals and tagged values as option, overriding the globals